SirSanctified/Sirsanctified/README.md

 - 🔭 I’m Software Engineering student at @ALX Africa
 - 🌱 I’m currently learning JavaScript and Nodejs
 - 👯 I’m looking to collaborate on any project.
-- 💬 Ask me about any thing, be sure I'll be genrous
+- 💬 Ask me about any thing, be sure I'll be genarous
 - 📫 How to reach me: <mambambopritchard@gmail.com>

 ## My Stack(used or still using)

-Bellow  currently or Previously used Stack
+Below  currently or Previously used Stack

 ### Languages 💻 🌐